fan-aaron-zhang/cvegan/README.md

 ### Source code for CVEGAN

+CVEGAN was originally developed by Dr Di Ma using Tensorflow, this code is a Pytorch migration conducted by Mr Charlie Tan as part of his Univeristy of Bristol Faculty of Engineering Summer Research Internship.
+Multi-gpu training was an additional contirbution of Mr Tan.

-These scripts were developed and run with Pytorch 1.9.0, torchvision 0.10.0 and CUDA 11.1.
+These scripts were implemented and run with Pytorch 1.9.0, torchvision 0.10.0 and CUDA 11.1.

 ### Evaluation